flccrakers/procedure/install-CANON-lbp6000-printer-on-ubuntu-16.04-LTS.md

 Listen /var/run/cups/cups.sock
 ```

-replace the localhost with the IP adress your want (or / and) the host name
+replace the localhost with the IP address your want (or / and) the host name

-Also allow to acces remotly:
+Also allow to access remotely:
 In sections **\<Location />**, **\<Location /admin>** and **\<Location /admin/conf>**

 Add the following line: